microsoft/PartnerResources/_docs/Skilling/AI ML Academy/content/Azure OpenAI.md

                 <a href="https://github.com/microsoft/OpenAIWorkshop/tree/main/scenarios/openai_batch_pipeline">Build an Open AI Pipeline to Ingest Batch Data, Perform Intelligent Operations, and Analyze in Synapse</a> (Advanced)
             </td>
             <td>Summarization, Search</td>
-            <td>This scenario allows uses OpenAI to summarize and analyze customer service call logs for the fictitious company, Contoso.
+            <td>This scenario allows OpenAI to summarize and analyze customer service call logs for the fictitious company, Contoso.
 The data is ingested into a blob storage account, and then processed by an Azure Function.
 The Azure Function will return the customer sentiment, product offering the conversation was about, the topic of the call, as well as a summary of the call.
 These results are written into a separate designated location in the Blob Storage.
 From there, Synapse Analytics is utilized to pull in the newly cleansed data to create a table that can be queried in order to derive further insights.</td>
             <td>
                 • Synapse Analytics<br>
                 • Blob Storage<br>